2025 Solar Incentives Guide for San Luis Obispo, CA - Tax Credits & Rebates

 EcoWatch's San Luis Obispo, CA Solar Incentives FAQs

-It's a good idea to talk to your local San Luis Obispo solar installer for a better understanding of which incentives your project may qualify for.
-In most cases, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, such as those provided at the level of the California government, may have additional requirements.
+It's a good idea to talk to your local San Luis Obispo solar installer for a better understanding of which incentives your project will qualify for.
+Generally, solar incentives apply to new solar systems installed on property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, such as those provided at the level of the California government, may have other requirements.

-You should plan to talk to a representative from the company that installed your solar system – or speak to a local San Luis Obispo solar installer — to clarify which incentives you might qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Your best bet is to talk to the company that installed your solar panels – or call a local San Luis Obispo solar installer — to better understand which incentives you may qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-To learn about the top solar panel installers near you, read our article on the top solar companies in San Luis Obispo.
+To learn about the best solar panel installation companies near you, take a look at our article on the top solar companies in San Luis Obispo.

-Many solar incentives apply to a property you own that is located within the United States; most secondary residences will fall under this distinction.
+Many solar incentives apply to a property located within the United States that you own; most secondary residences will fall under this distinction.
 Other solar incentives may be available for commercial properties, depending on the details.
-We recommend speaking with your local solar installer and/or tax professional to fully understand what incentives will apply to your specific situation.
+We recommend reaching out to your local solar installer and/or tax professional to best understand what incentives may apply to your specific situation.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.